 I love to incorporate nonfiction into my classroom.
-The week we will be learning all about recycling, reducing, reusing, and rot (worms) in honor of Earth Day.
+This week we will be learning all about recycling, reducing, reusing, and rot (worms) in honor of Earth Day.
 We have a week full of activities planned.
 Here are the components of the Earth Day nonfiction part of my week.

 We began this unit last week with the driving question “How can we best care for the Earth?”
 We are a project-based learning school, so we always try to ask a question to help drive our instruction and spark interest.

 My goal is to get through some of the big ideas from the Earth Day Nonfiction Unit.
-It is packed full of resources you can use to teach about recycling, natural resources, worms and Earth Day.
+It is packed full of resources you can use to teach about recycling, natural resources, worms, and Earth Day.

-In addition to the written reading passages, there are QR codes to your students to scan.
+In addition to the written reading passages, there are QR codes for your students to scan.
 Each QR code is attached to a video about Earth Day, recycling, etc. The videos are run through a site called Safeshare that takes the ads and side videos out.
 My students love these!
 There are reflection sheets to write down something they learned and are also able to draw a picture.

 Nonfiction text is a great way to introduce or reinforce vocabulary.
 The Earth Day nonfiction unit includes vocabulary cards for your pocket chart.
 They are simple, yet bold for easy reading.